civicrm/civicrm-user-guide/docs/email/mass-mailings-using-civimail.md

  **more** link.
 For mailings that are scheduled but not yet sent, a **Cancel** link is available instead of **Archive**.

+ **Pause** and **Resume** links are also available under *more* link.
+ The pause is gradual, not instantaneous.
+It can be used when you want to send out a press release without waiting for the first job to end.

 **Archived Mailings:** This area lists all messages that were archived from the Scheduled and Sent mailings area.
 Mailings listed here are not available to be included or excluded from the recipient